 The 2023-24 season is Andy Fox’s second as an associate head coach and fifth overall on Jerry Stackhouse’s staff.
 Fox spent his first two seasons as the director of scouting and recruiting before serving as general manager in 2021-22.

 Fox has been instrumental to the Commodores’ improvement over the last four seasons, helping Vandy to back-to-back winning seasons and two appearances in the NIT Quarterfinals.

 During his career, Fox has coached six student-athletes who went on to the NBA.
 He has helped mentor 32 all-conference players and has experience working in a number of conferences throughout the Southeast including the SEC, American Athletic Conference, Conference USA and Southern Conference.

-Fox oversees the Commodores’ on-campus recruiting, underclassmen recruiting, off-campus recruiting, program enhancement and special projects, and coordinate games scheduling and ELITE camps.
-He also assists with the oversight of the program’s managers and graduate managers.
+In his previous role as Vandy’s general manager, Fox oversaw the Commodores’ on-campus recruiting, underclassmen recruiting, off-campus recruiting, program enhancement and special capital projects, and he also coordinated nonconference scheduling games and ELITE camps.
+He also assisted with the oversight of the program’s managers and graduate managers.

-The Bulldogs registered four straight winning seasons in his time in Ruston — including a pair of 23-win seasons — while Fox was instrumental in the development of Bulldog forward Erik McCree, who played with the Utah Jazz in 2017-18.
+Louisiana Tech registered four consecutive winning seasons in his time in Ruston — including a pair of 23-win seasons.
+Fox was instrumental in the development of Bulldog forward Erik McCree, who went on to play for the Utah Jazz.

-Fox went to Tulane after spending four seasons as an assistant coach at The Citadel.
-While at The Citadel, he helped the Bulldogs to their most successful stretch in program history, including a school-record 20 wins and the program’s first postseason appearance in 2009.
-Fox was a key member of The Citadel coaching staff that recruited and developed all-time leading scorer Cameron Wells, who hailed from Houston, Texas, in the fall of 2006.
+Fox also spent four seasons as an assistant coach at The Citadel.
+While there, he helped guide the Bulldogs to their most successful stretch in program history, including a school-record 20 wins and the program’s first postseason appearance in 2009.
+Fox was a key member of The Citadel coaching staff that recruited and developed all-time leading scorer Cameron Wells.

-Fox and his wife Tiffany have three kids — Brendan, Emery and Camille.
+Fox and his wife, Tiffany, have three children – Brendan, Emery and Camille.